coherentsolutionsinc/dotnet-user-group-sep-2018-introduction-to-service-fabric/README.md

 ## License

-This project is licensed under the MS-PL License - see the [LICENSE.md][2] for details.
+This project is licensed under the MIT License - see the [LICENSE.md][2] for details.

 [1]: https://www.coherentsolutions.com/ "Coherent Solutions Inc."
 [2]: LICENCE.md "License"